bbauska/Coursera-Bootstrap/readme.md

 used to fixed-top class.

 You can also see the navbar-brand allowing me to display the name of the restaurant there.
-Later on I\'m going to replace that with the logo for this restaurant.
+Later on I&apos;m going to replace that with the logo for this restaurant.

 You do notice that the navigation bar is partly covered in the Jumbotron.

-You\'re going to fix that a little bit later using some CSS customization.
+You&apos;re going to fix that a little bit later using some CSS customization.

-The next thing that I\'m going to do is to adding a few links to my navigation bar, so that these links will lead me to the other pages in my website.
+The next thing that I&apos;m going to do is to adding a few links to my navigation bar, so that these links will lead me to the other pages in my website.

 How do we do that?
-Going back to index.HTML, I\'m going to add in a ul here, within which I\'m going to declare all the various links that are going to be displayed in my navigation box.
+Going back to index.HTML, I&apos;m going to add in a ul here, within which I&apos;m going to declare all the various links that are going to be displayed in my navigation box.

-This ul to which I\'m going to apply the class as navbar-nav.
+This ul to which I&apos;m going to apply the class as navbar-nav.

 This is the class that will help me to define the set of links that will be included in my navigation bar.